-We consider ourselves as disciplined engineers and believe in modern agile coding practices.
-For features, improvements and bugfixes alike we use Jira.
+We think of ourselves as disciplined engineers who believe in modern, agile coding practices.
+For features, improvements, and bug fixes alike, we employ Jira.
 Each ticket contains a user story and acceptance criteria.
-We estimate and plan our workload using the aforementioned Fibonacci number based estimation poker methodology, which is a widely adopted agile discipline for estimating engineering effort.
+We estimate and plan our workload using the Fibonacci number-based poker estimation methodology, a widely adopted agile discipline for evaluating engineering effort.

-For every feature, we create a separate branch and we reference that back to Jira tickets for the sake of clarity.
-We adopted a rule where every code change is required to include tests written in RSpec and frameworks alike.
-We make sure that the tests cover all the important scenarios and only once those tests all pass, a pull request is created for a peer review.
+For every feature, we create a separate branch, and we reference it back to Jira tickets for the sake of clarity.
+We adopted a rule that requires every code change to include tests written in RSpec and frameworks alike.
+We make sure that the tests cover all the critical scenarios, and only once all those tests pass, we create a pull request for a peer review.

-When it comes to code reviews we make sure that at least two developers review the code.
-Code reviews are there not only for quality assurance, correctness, and coherency of the coding style but also for knowledge transfer and exchange of implementation ideas.
-Once a pull request is approved we rebase the branch and merge it into master.
+When it comes to code reviews, we make sure that at least two developers review the code.
+Code reviews are meant not only for assuring quality, correctness, and coherency of the coding style, but also for knowledge transfer and exchange of implementation ideas.
+Once a pull request is confirmed, we rebase the branch and merge it onto the master branch.

 Senior Ruby Engineer

-To populate invoices with correct data for each billing party we needed a flexible solution to translate somewhat nerdy bookkeeping entries into an invoice item.
-For that purpose, we devised an Arel query that results in SQL exactly tailored to the invoice depending on the invoice party.
-We kept the data retrieval concise and avoided unnecessary code duplication, resulting in expressive and maintainable code.
+To populate invoices with correct data for each billing party, we needed a flexible solution to translate somewhat nerdy bookkeeping entries into an invoice item.
+For that purpose, we devised an Arel query that results in SQL, precisely tailored to the invoice and depending on the invoiced party.
+We kept the data retrieval concise and avoided unnecessary code duplication, which resulted in highly expressive and maintainable code.